justinsimmons/sqlmap/README.md

 # sqlmap

-This package provides the functionality to convert a datatype in go to its sql null data type.
+Convert a native go datatype to and from its sql null datatype equivalent.

 ## Why does this exist?

 Recently I started using a tool called [sqlc](https://sqlc.dev/) as a pseudo-ORM in one of my projects.
 Its a great tool but it has a couple of quirks.
 This package addresses one of those quirks.

-If your database schema contains a null value, the generated code requires you to transform a pointer value to a `sql.NulXYZ`` type.
+If your database schema contains a null value, the generated code requires you to transform a pointer value to a `sql.NulXYZ` type.
 ```golang
     // We have a string pointer but need a sql.NullString type.
     var biz *string